 Newfoundland and Labrador Folklore: A Sampler of Songs, Narrations, and Tunes

-• archival recordings, made between 1960 and 1994, drawn from the Memorial University Folklore and Language Archive (MUNFLA)
+• archival recordings, made between 1960 and 1994, drawn from Memorial University’s Folklore and Language Archive (MUNFLA)

 • singers and instrumentalists from Flat Bay, Ship Harbour, Branch, Colinet, Job’s Cove, Arnold’s Cove, Cull’s Harbour, Tors Cove, Rocky Harbour Cove, Hawke’s Bay, St. John’s, Francois, Black Duck Brook, Green Island Brook, the Codroy Valley, and the Lower Labrador Coast

-To order a copy of Newfoundland and Labrador Folklore, click here.
+To order your copy of this CD, click here.

 This tall tale (narrator unidentified on the recording) is a humourous short story packed with obvious lies and exaggerations, in this case, a story about a sled dog being sliced in half and joined back together upside down.

 This song, ostensibly about a rooster, hails from the Grey Islands likely in the 1930s.
 It is a bawdy song performed by a fine ballad singer in the a cappella tradition.